BasharAZ1/CAST128/README.txt

-My apologies for the misunderstanding.
-Here's the updated README file with a larger font size:

-# README File: Encryption-Decryption using CAST-128 with McEliece cryptosystem and EL-GAMAL signature on SMS Text Messages between 2 Clients
+#  Encryption-Decryption using CAST-128 with McEliece cryptosystem and EL-GAMAL signature on SMS Text Messages between 2 Clients

 This program is a Java-based implementation of encryption-decryption using CAST-128 with McEliece cryptosystem and EL-GAMAL signature on SMS text messages between two clients.
 The program features a Graphical User Interface (GUI) created using Scene Builder and implements the Diffie-Hellman Key Exchange Algorithm for secure key exchange.